bioinformatics-hub-ke/GitHubHandsOn/README.md

 ### Acknoledgement:

-The original idea for this tutorial was developed by [Samuel Coulbourn Flores](https://github.com/samuelflores) for the [MedBioInfo](https://www.medbioinfo.se/) course.
+The idea for this tutorial was developed by [Samuel Coulbourn Flores](https://github.com/samuelflores) for the [MedBioInfo](https://www.medbioinfo.se/) course.
 It has been adapted for use in this workshop.